openfaas/faas/CONTRIBUTING.md

 If you raise a PR without following the process, it will be closed immediately and marked as invalid.
 You may have also made an honest mistake or you may have have chosen not to follow the contribution guidelines.

 This is not the end of the discussion, but it's not a great first impression for the community either.
-At that point, you should request comment on your proposal issue from the project lead and core contributors.
+At that point, you should request comment on your proposal issue from the *Project Lead* and *Core Team*.
 If a label of `design/approved` is applied to your proposal, it means that you can go ahead and start on your PR/implementation.

 #### Paperwork for Pull Requests